agathis-project/agathis-project/AP-4/AP-4.md

 functionality are described in *AP-1 Root Module HW*.

 ## 2. Rationale

+Without the uC, the root module is dead in the water.
+At a the bare minimum, to support the microprocessor (uP) bring-up, the uC needs to turn on the power converters and take the uP out of reset.

+The documenation of the uC firmware is a must; this AP will support just that.

 ## 3. Content
 ## 4. References
 ## 5. License